Member Organizations

 International Education Standards

-In accordance with the Law No. 43 of 1990 professional accountants are required to have a university accounting degree and one year of practical experience to practice.
-The Ministry of Education and universities control the curriculum and qualifications of professional accountants.
-Under the Ministry of Commerce, Industry and Tourism, the Central Board of Accountancy has a role in monitoring practical experience and issuing a license to practice.
+In accordance with Law No. 43 of 1990, professional accountants are required to hold a university accounting degree and complete one year of practical experience in order to practice.
+The Ministry of Education and universities are responsible for the curriculum and qualification requirements of professional accountants.

 Current Status: Partially Adopted